 In order to create an environment conducive to effective learning and patient care, it matters how those in the healthcare setting - students, faculty, residents, staff, and patients - are treated and treat each other.
 In the case of students, AAMC defines mistreatment as "behavior (that) shows disrespect for the dignity of others and unreasonably interferes with the learning process" whether "intentional or unintentional."
-See Policies and Procedures - TrekCurriculum.
+See https://medschool.cuanschutz.edu/education/current-students/support-for-students/policies-procedures-quidelines.